nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** The lifelines for `DeleteLessonCommandParser` and `Lesson l` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+:information_source: **Note:** The lifelines for `DeleteLessonCommandParser`, `DeleteLessonCommand` and `Lesson l` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>